Siddharth Roy Kapur: Roy Kapur Films

 In 2017, Roy Kapur moved on from Disney to set up his own production house, Roy Kapur Films (RKF).
 RKF's first feature film production, The Sky Is Pink, starring Priyanka Chopra Jonas, had its Gala Premiere at the 2019 Toronto International Film Festival.
 In 2020, the Netflix original film Yeh Ballet, produced by RKF, released to great acclaim.

 RKF's first streaming series, the crime thriller Aranyak, streamed in 2021 and broke into the Global Top 10 list of non-English Series on Netflix in its first week of launch.
 2022's Rocket Boys, a SonyLIV original series about the establishment of India's space and atomic programmes, also attained huge success.
 The second season of Rocket Boys was released in 2023.

 The Gujarati film Last Film Show (Chhello Show) was selected as India's official submission for the Best International Feature Film category at the 2023 Academy Awards, making it to the official shortlist for the category, becoming the fourth Indian film to reach this stage.
 It also won the National Award 2023 for Best Gujarati Film.

-RKF's most recent releases, "Tumse Na Ho Payega," a comedy-drama film, and the war drama Pippa, are currently available for streaming on Disney+ Hotstar and Amazon Prime Video, respectively and the action-thriller Deva, that released in theatres on 31 January 2025.
+RKF's most recent releases, "Tumse Na Ho Payega," a comedy-drama film, and the war drama Pippa, are currently available for streaming on Disney+ Hotstar and Amazon Prime Video, respectively and the action-thriller Deva, that released in theatres on 31 January 2025 and is available on Netflix.

-Upcoming projects from Roy Kapur Films include the comedy film Woh Ladki Hai Kahan?, the series Matka King, and the official series adaptation of William Dalrymple's 2019 best-seller The Anarchy: The Relentless Rise of the East India Company, which is to be directed by Oscar-nominated British director Stephen Frears.
+The studio’s latest series, Matka King, premiered on Amazon Prime Video on 17 April 2026, where it emerged as the No. 1 show in India and trended in the Top 10 across 37 countries, with a second season already greenlit for development.
+As part of the international slate, the studio is developing the official series adaptation of William Dalrymple's 2019 best-seller The Anarchy: The Relentless Rise of the East India Company, which is to be directed by Oscar-nominated British director Stephen Frears.